jammees/Rethink-Engine/README.md

 <h3>Interested in using it?
 Here's some if it's features</h3>

 - Physics
-- Optimize Roblox for 2D games
-- Use Camera to explore your whole scene
-- Raycasts
 - Animations with spritesheets or with a group of images
-- Collisions
 - Robust scene handling with symbols
 - And more!